 Put an end to your coronavirus lockdown blues and come to wonderful Italy!
 Yes!
 The Italian countryside, olive trees, grape vineyards, medieval villages, and Italian cypresses beckon!
 It's beautiful!
 It's emotional!
 It's fun!
 It's the perfect, safe getaway from the crowded quarantine household.
+But please, vaccinated volunteers only.

 We are Alex and David, a once-young couple who has spent the past 18 years fixing up a country house, raising two children, cultivating an organic garden, and caring for olive trees.
 The property is well-loved by everyone.
 The house always needs a little work and your contribution will add to a great, Workaway project.